 In 1998, MSNV made a significant physical change by adding two new classrooms, a deck and extensive remodeling.
 At this time, a new Special Exception was required and granted.

 In 2005, MSNV began making plans to expand the school by adding an upper elementary program.
 These plans eventually resulted in successfully receiving two more Special Exceptions.
 One enabled us to purchase and remodel of the Valleybrook School in Falls Church as our second campus and one allowed the original Pacific Lane site to increase ages and enrollment and expand our facility in the future.

 In the fall of 2022 MSNV opened its Sleepy Hollow campus.
 Nestled amidst the picturesque landscape of one of Falls Church’s most established neighborhoods, this new campus will serve students in our Primary program and expand the school’s programming opportunities.
 Our newest addition offers generous indoor space for school-wide assemblies and programs, lush grounds for outdoor learning and play, and an opportunity to expand MSNV’s reach in the community.

-Today, the Hillbrook campus can accommodate 168 students, ages 3-15; Valleybrook Campus can accommodate 90 students, ages 2-6; and the Sleepy Hollow campus has three classrooms and offer Montessori Morning opportunities for children and their parents/caregivers.
+Today, the Hillbrook campus can accommodate 168 students, ages 3-15; Valleybrook Campus can accommodate 90 students, ages 2-6; and the Sleepy Hollow campus can accommodate 41 students; ages 2-6.
 We remain devoted to our lovely wooded and meadow settings and feel fortunate that so many years ago our early families had the vision to create such a special place.
 Thanks to the strength of our cooperative spirit then, now and all along the way, combined with the skill and caring of many outstanding teachers, MSNV continues to provide an exceptional Montessori education for young children.